SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 “No, how about cake?
 I've got some left over from a party Sweetie Belle had the other day,”

-“Sure, I love cake,” Pinkie chirped.
+“Sure, I love cake,” Pinkie said.

 “Let's go to the kitchen, and I’ll get it out for us,” Rarity said, trotting to the kitchen.
 Pinkie soon following her.